 - Height adjustments also involve moving metal parts

-- Finally, gaming chairs typically have a base of five swivel wheels
+- Office chairs typically have a base of five swivel wheels

 Wheelchairs are another kind of chairs that have elements that are similar to gaming chairs but don’t produce as much noise.
 Thanks to their sturdy build, they rarely make any noise at all.
 Still, if you happen to have a squeaky wheelchair, I’ll bet the noise will stop if you lubricate the joints.